-Accessory Structure: a subordinate structure or building customarily found in connection with the principal use, clearly incidental and subordinate to the principal use, and located on the same lot as the main use or building.
+Accessory Structure: a subordinate structure or building, excluding fences and walls, customarily found in connection with the principal use, clearly incidental and subordinate to the principal use, and located on the same lot as the main use or building.

 Accessory Use: a use incidental and subordinate to, and customarily associated with, a specific principal use located on the same lot, tract or parcel.